 Stools come in many different shapes, sizes, forms and smells but generally a healthy stool is moist, firm and compact with little or a slight smell.
 Deviations from this usual pattern may indicate an underlying health condition- however by knowing what to look out for you could one day save your best friends life!

-Mr Peache’s litter box lasts double the amount of time since he’s been on a strict Ostrich meat diet ;those packs of crystal litter now actually lasts 1 month and not just 2 weeks – just like the packaging says!
-Also when Zuma is on his “best behaviour” and decides in the middle of the night it’s time to drop a steamy, cleaning up after him the next morning (cos there’s no smell you can sleep rite thru the horror) it’s actually not inconvenient at all.
+My cat Mr Peaches' litter box lasts double the amount of time since he’s been on a strict Ostrich meat diet; those packs of crystal litter now actually lasts 1 month and not just 2 weeks – just like the packaging says!
+Also when my Pug Zuma is on his “best behaviour” and decides in the middle of the night it’s time to drop a steamy, cleaning up after him the next morning (because there’s no smell you can sleep right through the horror) is not inconvenient at all.
 Think about your next park walk, you’ll have less embarrassing poo to handle.
 If nothing else has convinced you to make the switch to REAL FOOD for your pets, surely this will!

 Constipation could mean your pet is not getting enough water or it’s the first sign of an inadequate diet.
-Try a spoon of coconut oil or some fibre to help the bowel movement along.
-Take note of the last time you saw your pet poo – 2 days poop free is not a blessing -off to the vet you go!
+Try a spoon of coconut oil or some fiber to help the bowel movement along.
+Take note of the last time you saw your pet poo - 2 days poop free is not a blessing - off to the vet you go!

 If your dog is suffering from diarrhoea and the colour is ranging from mustard yellow to green to very dark brown in colour, I recommend a trip to the vet.
 Diarrhoea is a tricky one and could be life threatening.

-Dark tar like poop or very red in colour, could mean something potentially serious is going on in the abdomen, for e.g. a case of parasites, infection, cancer or something sharp and/or indigestible is stuck.
+Dark tar like poop or very red in colour could mean something potentially serious is going on in the abdomen, for example parasites, infection, or something sharp and/or indigestible could be stuck.